British Open: How sport and Shane Lowry are uniting Ireland

 “It has the feel of a home game here,” says Morrissey.
 “It’s Northern Ireland and it’s Ireland and it’s golf.
 Just the prospect of a home winner would make the weekend a whole better prospect.”

-“We were just as much up for Rory [McIlroy] and Graham [McDowell] as we are for Shane,” adds his friend Stuart MacKenzie-Smyth.
+“We were just as much up for Rory [McIlroy] and Graeme [McDowell] as we are for Shane,” adds his friend Stuart MacKenzie-Smyth.
 “It’s a big day for Ireland and for golf.”

 ‘No borders’